LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

-# Zigbee-Modbus-Relay
+# ZigBee-Modbus-Relay

-**Hybrid relay device** seamlessly runs **Modbus and Zigbee networks** at the same time, offering unprecedented flexibility
+**Hybrid relay device** seamlessly runs **Modbus and ZigBee networks** at the same time, offering unprecedented flexibility

 <p align="center">
   <img src="pictures/ZIGBEE_MODBUS_R1_TOP.png" alt="device_1" width="150"/>
 </p>

-In the area of multi-protocol solutions, we presented **Modbus-Zigbee-R1** with a unique approach to simultaneous ZigBee and Modbus protocol support, providing control from multiple networks and status conversion between protocols.
+In the area of multi-protocol solutions, we present **Modbus-ZigBee-R1** with a unique approach to simultaneous ZigBee and Modbus protocol support, providing control from multiple networks and status conversion between protocols.

 ## Device usage

-Device is trying to connect to Zigbee network after turning on (24VDC power should be connected).
+Device will attempt to connect to the ZigBee network after turning on (24VDC power should be connected).
 Short press on reset button resets device.
-Long press on reset button (about 4 seconds) till the led starts flashing perfoms the full Zigbee network reset.
-Modbus id, baudrate and parity are set in Zigbee parameter settings, so it needed to connect to zigbee network, then change the parameters of Modbus.
+Long press on reset button (about 4 seconds) until the LED starts flashing performs a complete reset of ZigBee settings.
+Modbus ID, baudrate and parity can only be set via ZigBee parameters, so it's mandatory to connect it to a ZigBee network first.

 ## Project built